.NET HELP

 VB C#

-Keep in mind that the lists are zero based index, so the first element has an index of 0.
-If element exists, above example will store that element to the string.
+Keep in mind that the lists are zero-based index, so the first element has an index of 0.
+If the element exists, the above example will store that element in the string.

 Modifying List Elements